 - On-road trucks aren’t the same thing as dump trucks

 - A heavy vehicle license is required by law if you want to drive a large truck on a public roadway

 - This type of heavy vehicle license varies from state to state

 - This is not a license to drive a dump or haul truck in a mining environment

 What are the requirements to operate a tipper truck?Dump truck operators are required to hold an appropriate driver’s license, and training is often provided on the job.
 To become a dump truck operator, you must:

 - Gain an HR (heavy rigid) license to be able to drive trucks from your local roads and traffic authority.

 - Make sure you can pass a pre-employment medical.

-- Consider completing Certificate III in Surface Extraction Operations (RII30115) through a TAFE or Registered Training Organisation.
+- Consider completing a Certificate III in Surface Extraction Operations (RII30115) through a TAFE or Registered Training Organisation (RTO).